satpalsr/sdk/docs/server.collideroptions.tag.md

 ## ColliderOptions.tag property

 An arbitrary identifier tag of the collider.
+Useful for your own logic.

 **Signature:**